spikeganush/trickydex/README.md

 - 🔊 Expo Audio for sound effects
 - 🔄 GitHub Actions for CI/CD
 - 🏗️ EAS Build for local builds

+## 🙏 Acknowledgements

+- 📚 Trick data and descriptions are based on information from [Book of Grinds](https://bookofgrinds.com/), a comprehensive resource for aggressive inline skating tricks
+- Special thanks to the rollerblading community for maintaining and sharing this knowledge

 ## 📄 License